 From live music and fireworks to fine art and indy films, festivals in Wichita and the surrounding areas offer a rich assortment of activities and entertainment.
 If you’re eager to take part in the fun, browse our list of popular annual events in Wichita.
-Just scroll down – they’re listed by season to make it easy for you to plan ahead.
+Just scroll down – they’re listed by month to make it easy for you to plan ahead.
 Enjoy!

 Martin Luther King Jr. Day